 Johann then spent a year at a small performing arts school in West London, The Grace Project, learning the crafts of acting, singing, radio and television work, and (somewhat less successfully) dance.
 In addition, he had the opportunity to study songwriting privately with West End musical songwriter Paul Knight.

 Following the completion of his performing arts diploma, Johann decided to pursue his singing further at the highly-regarded Vocal Institute, eventually graduating as the top overall student in the school, and exchanging his prize for a partial scholarship to enrol in the school's Guitar programme (visit the new website for the ICMP).
+He then went on to win the prize for best guitar student in the year.

 Projects